the-turing-way/the-turing-way/chapters/open_science.md

 ### Why does open access matter?

 Research is useless if it’s not shared; even the best research is ineffectual if others aren’t able to read and build on it.
-When price barriers keep articles locked away, science cannot achieve its full potential.
+When price barriers keep articles locked away, research cannot achieve its full potential.
 Open access benefits researchers who can work more effectively with a better understanding of the literature.
 It also helps avoid duplication of effort.
 No researcher (or funder) wants to waste time and money conducting a study if they know it has been attempted elsewhere.
 But, duplication of effort is all-too-possible when researchers can’t effectively communicate with one another and make results known to others in their field and beyond.
 It also benefits researchers by providing better visibility and therefore higher impact/citation rate for their scholarship.
 Numerous publishers, both non-profit and for-profit, voluntarily make their articles openly available at the time of publication or within 6-12 months.
 Many have switched from a closed, subscription model to an open one as a strategic business decision to increase their journal's exposure and impact.
 Further it can be argued that taxpayers who pay for much of the research published in journals have a right to access the information resulting from that investment without charge.
 Finally, if research is available to the widest possible pool of readers then it is more likely/easy for it to be checked and reproduced.

 ### Best practice for open access